cvicky/WebScraper/README.md

 # WebScraper
 Attempt at a web scraper

-Scrapes from website then exports data to a csv
+Scrapes from website then exports data to a csv.

 To run:
 ```